DL_MG

 The source code is available at dlmg.org .

 The easiest way to use DL_MG is to build it as a library and link it to your application.
 A few make variable must be defined in a platforms/<name>.inc file.
-For guidance the user is advised to inspect the files platforms/archer.inc, which is for ARCHER system that offers several compilers via the module environment, or platforms/parallel_laptop.inc, platforms/serial_gnu.inc which were used on workstations.
+For guidance the user is advised to inspect the files platforms/archer.inc, which is for a HPC system that offers several compilers via the module environment, or platforms/parallel_laptop.inc, platforms/serial_gnu.inc which were used on workstations.

 The following make variables control the build: